 :eof -> :ok

-:error, reason} -> IO.puts "Error: #{reason}"
+{:error, reason} -> IO.puts "Error: #{reason}"

-data if Process.registered |> Enum.member?(@ruby_process_name) do
+if Process.registered |> Enum.member?(@ruby_process_name) do

-= Agent.get(@ruby_process_name, &(&1))
+ruby = Agent.get(@ruby_process_name, &(&1))

-send ruby, dataend
+send ruby, data

 end